This Degree Isn’t For Everyone

 Taking a moment to identify what you’d like to get out of a degree program can help you decide whether an online college is the best option for you.
 If networking, tutoring, and group study sessions are important, see which colleges offer an online equivalent.

-As you hone in on the specific degree and college that’s right for you, there are a few details to keep in mind.
+As you hone in on the specific degree and the best online college that’s right for you, there are a few details to keep in mind.
 All of the universities on our list have regional accreditation, which means that the university itself has been recognized to provide quality education.
 However, there are accrediting organizations on the degree-level, too.
 Researching if there is an accreditor for your specific degree (whether business, social work, or otherwise) and then checking if a prospective school has that accreditation adds another stamp of approval to your degree.

 Additionally, the professors at a given university will be an even larger part of your academic experience than with an on-campus program.
 Taking a closer look at a department’s faculty, the courses they’ve taught recently, and the research they’re interested in can help you identify whether a program meets your specific interests.